-In the summer term reception children have further opportunities to meet with their teachers in their classroom on two occasions, once with their parents and once on their own to help them prepare for their new experiences.
+In the summer term children have further opportunities to meet with their teachers in their classroom on two occasions, once with their parents and once accompanied by Nursery staff to help them prepare for their new experiences.

-At the beginning of the school year children are given staggered entry times to ensure that they have the time to feel welcomed and to support them in exploring their new environment.
-In reception there is a two week settling in period to ensure that children have the time to become secure and familiar with the new routines before starting school full time.
+At the beginning of the school year, to ensure that children are welcomed and supported to explore their new environment, there is a two week settling in period to ensure that children have the time to become secure and familiar with the new routines before starting school full time.
 For the first week children attend school in the mornings only and for the second week children attend for mornings and then stay for lunch, before building up to full days.

 During children's time in Reception a range of shared activities are planned for all classes to help develop children's confidence and to ensure continuity in experiences throughout the foundation stage.
-Reception pupils make use of the whole school facilities, such as the hall, library MUGA, and large playground for appropriate activities to ensure that children are confident and well prepared for moving around the school and for mixing with older children when they start school.
+Reception pupils make use of the whole school facilities, such as the hall, library, MUGA, field and large playground for appropriate activities to ensure that children are confident and well prepared for moving around the school and for mixing with older children when they move on from the foundation stage.
 Throughout the reception year, when children are ready they are gradually introduced to whole school activities such as assemblies.